Bald Eagle

 Bald eagle chicks are cared for by both parents.

-The bald eagle is believed to form lifelong monogamous pairs that last until one partner dies.
+Bald eagles are believed to form lifelong monogamous pairs until one partner dies.
 They reinforce their bond with extravagant courtship displays in which they lock their feet together while spinning toward the ground.
 They will also swoop down at each other in the air.
 The mating pair produces only a single brood of one to three eggs per year.
 The timing of reproductive season often occurs from the late winter to early spring.
-Both parents take turns incubating the egg, while the other one hunts for food.
+Both parents take turns incubating the egg while the other hunts for food.

 It takes an average of 35 days for the chicks to emerge from their eggs sporting a brownish-gray head and tail mottled with white.
-In the eight to 14 weeks it takes them to gain their full-flight feathers, the juveniles spend a lot of time playing with each other, stretching their wings, and grasping objects with their talons for practice.
+In the 8 to 14 weeks it takes to gain their full-flight feathers, the juveniles spend a lot of time playing with each other, stretching their wings, and grasping objects with their talons for practice.
 They are among the fastest-growing birds in North America, but it still takes some five years for the juveniles to reach full maturity and gain their adult plumage.
-Since they look so radically different from the adults, it can make identification of the juvenile a little tricky.
-The typical lifespan of a bald eagle in the wild is 15 to 20 years, but one bird lived up to 47 years in captivity.
+Since they look so radically different from the adults, it can make identifying the juvenile a little tricky.
+The average lifespan of a bald eagle in the wild is 15 to 20 years, though some individuals have been known to live much longer in captivity (up to 47 years).

 Population

-The bald eagle used to be among the most persecuted and endangered birds in all of North America.
-Numbers fell to a low of only a few hundred breeding pairs by the middle of the 20th century.
-Today numbers have rebounded to 250,000 breeding pairs, about 88% of them occurring in the United States alone.
+The bald eagle used to be among North America’s most persecuted and endangered birds.
+By the middle of the 20th century, its numbers had fallen to a low of only a few hundred breeding pairs.
+Today, however, they have rebounded to 250,000 breeding pairs, about 88% of which occur in the United States alone.

 Share on: